circonus/irondb-docs/zfs-guide.md

 present at startup.

 ## Proceed to IRONdb Setup

+> This step is only required if using the standalone IRONdb product.
+If you are
+> referring to this appendix as an on-premise Circonus Inside user, there is no
+> further manual setup required at this point.
+All IRONdb setup from this point
+> is handled by the Circonus Inside installer.

 Now that you have created a ZFS pool you may begin the IRONdb [installation](/installation.md).
 If you have multiple pools configured and you want to use a specific pool for IRONdb, you can use the `-z` option to the